Little Dorrit: The financial collapse

 The financial house of Merdle, Edmund Sparkler's stepfather, ends with Merdle's suicide.
-The collapse of his bank and investment businesses takes with it the savings of the Dorrits, the firm of Doyce and Clennam, Arthur Clennam, Pancks and thousands of others.
+The collapse of his bank and investment businesses takes with it the savings of the Dorrits, Arthur Clennam, the firm of Doyce and Clennam, Pancks and thousands of others.
 Pancks feels guilt for persuading Clennam to invest with Merdle, whom everyone considered the financial "man of the hour."
 Ashamed and unable to pay the business debts, Clennam is imprisoned in the Marshalsea, where he becomes ill.
 When Little Dorrit arrives in London, she nurses him back to health.

 At Arthur's request, Cavalletto tracks down Blandois and brings him to Arthur at the Marshalsea.
-The truth of Mrs. Clennam's past is revealed by Blandois and confirmed by Jeremiah at the Clennam home one week after the meeting in the Marshalsea.
-Her marriage was arranged by her parents and Clennam's uncle, though uncle Gilbert knew his nephew had already married.
-Mrs. Clennam insisted on bringing up little Arthur and denying his biological mother, his father's first wife, the right to see him.
+One week after the meeting in the Marshalsea, the truth of Mrs. Clennam's past is revealed by Blandois and confirmed by Jeremiah at the Clennam home.
+Her marriage was arranged by her parents and Clennam's great uncle Gilbert, who knew his nephew had already married.
+Mrs. Clennam insisted on bringing up Arthur and denying his biological mother, his father's first wife, the right to see him.
 Mrs. Clennam feels this is her right to punish others, under the guise of her religion.
 She was hurt and used her power to hurt others.

 Arthur's biological mother died about the same time as Arthur went off to China.
-In her younger life, she joined a boarding house of artistic people in London.
+In her younger life, she lived at a boarding house of artistic people in London.
 Later Mr. Clennam's wealthy uncle Gilbert, stung by remorse, left a bequest to Arthur's biological mother and to the youngest daughter of her patron.
 If the patron had no daughter, the youngest child of his brother would inherit.
-The patron was Frederick Dorrit, the musician who had taught and befriended Arthur's biological mother, and the beneficiary is his niece, Amy Dorrit.
+The patron was Frederick Dorrit, who owned the boarding house and had taught and befriended Arthur's biological mother, so the beneficiary is his niece, Amy Dorrit.